CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/How to update your game!.md

 Step 2: Wait until it's finished downloading... 🔃

-Step 3: Open the file and then drag it to <b>he Infinite Echos in The Infinite Abyss!</b> 📁
+Step 3: Open the file and then drag it to <b>The Infinite Echos in The Infinite Abyss!</b> 📁

 Step 4: Click <b>'Replace'</b> so it can update the other files!